Eyelid surgery – Blepharoplasty

-Eyelid surgery, also known as blepharoplasty, rejuvenates the upper eyelids, lower eyelids or both, by removing excess skin, muscle and fat, as well as reshaping the eye.
+Eyelid surgery, also known as blepharoplasty, serves to rejuvenate the upper eyelids, lower eyelids or both by removing excess skin/muscle and fat, as well as reshaping the eye.

-A youthful eye typically has smooth, wrinkle-free skin on the upper and lower eyelids, as well as an absence of puffiness.
-With increasing age, the eyelid skin can become lax and wrinkled, which combined with puffiness, can give the eyes a tired look.
-The lax and sagging upper eyelid skin can also fold over the eyelashes causing ‘hooding’, which in severe cases, can compromise vision.
+A youthful eye typically has smooth, wrinkle-free skin on the upper and lower eyelids and absence of puffiness.
+However, with increasing age eyelid skin can become lax and wrinkled.
+This combined with puffiness can give the eyes a tired look.
+The lax and sagging upper eyelid skin can also fold over the eyelashes causing ‘hooding’ and in severe cases compromise vision.

 Am I A Good Candidate For Eyelid Surgery?

-If the lower eyelid does not have excess skin, your Surgeon may perform a transconjunctival blepharoplasty.
-With this approach the incision is made inside the lower eyelid to remove the fat, leaving no visible scars.
+If the lower eyelid does not have excess skin, Mr Karri may perform a transconjunctival blepharoplasty.
+With this approach the incision is made inside the lower eyelid to remove the bulging fat, leaving no visible scars.

 Recovery From Eyelid Surgery

 Swelling, bruising and a sense of tightness in the eyelids are common after eyelid surgery.
-These usually resolve within two to four weeks.
-Sutures are removed after seven days.
+These usually resolve within 2-4 weeks.
+Sutures are removed after 7 days.
 In some patients the eyes can be slightly irritated and sensitive to light for a short time.
-Your Surgeon may prescribe lubricating eyedrops to ease any discomfort.
-After two months, you should see the final results of your eyelid surgery.
+Mr Karri may prescribe lubricating eyedrops and to ease any discomfort.
+You should see the results of your eyelid surgery usually after two months.

-Prior to your surgery, our team will give you detailed aftercare instructions.
+Prior to your surgery, Mr Karri and his team will give you detailed aftercare instructions.
 This will include how to care for the incisions, pain relief and when you may resume normal activity.

 Speak to a member of our team for further information or to arrange a consultation